Defined work packages to investigate the potential

 - Interaction: Networked content and operation of VR/AR headsets

-- Communication: Infrastructure for planning, production and building site
+- Communication technology: Infrastructure for planning, production and building site

 Algorithms to automate routines